ocf/ocfweb/ocfweb/docs/docs/services/hpc/slurm.md

 If your job requires interactivity or inputs from the terminal, or you need a terminal to test or experiment, use `srun`.
 Otherwise, use `sbatch`, as you don't have to keep your terminal open until the job runs.
+Alternatively, you could use `screen` or `tmux` with `srun` to keep your job alive, even if you disconnect from your terminal.

 ### Resource options